NYU-DataServices/iassist2021/setup.markdown

 Although there are many ways to install and run Python, and still many more ways to install the Anaconda 3 distribution and accompanying libraries, we are going to recommend using the appropriate [graphical installer from Anaconda](https://docs.anaconda.com/anaconda/install/).

 Once you have downloaded the install package, follow the instructions.
 If you're installing on a Mac OS, [pay attention to the instructions and screenshots](https://docs.anaconda.com/anaconda/install/mac-os/).
 Specifically, when you get to step 6, select "install for me only" and install it in a location on your personal user account.
 Similarly, if you are [installing on Windows, select "just me"](https://docs.anaconda.com/anaconda/install/windows/).
 We recommend following the advice of not adding Anaconda to your PATH environment variable.
+However, **please do select the box that registers your Anaconda as the default Python 3.x.** You may find these [instructions and video tutorial](https://datacarpentry.org/python-ecology-lesson/setup.html) to be helpful.

 ### Install the pyjanitor library